-- Soft tissues – this can also range from very little tissue divitalisation to significant muscle/tendon/ligament loss requiring reconstructive surgery
+- Soft tissues – this can also range from very little tissue devitalisation to significant muscle/tendon/ligament loss requiring reconstructive surgery

-- Neurovascular injury – nerves and vessels may be compressed due to limb deformity or transected altogether
+- Neurovascular injury – nerves and vessels may be compressed due to limb deformity, go in to arteriospasm, develop and intimal dissection or be transected altogether

-Initial resuscitation and suitable management, especially in cases of major trauma, is essential.
+Initial resuscitation and suitable management is essential, especially in cases of major trauma.

 Patients will present with pain, swelling, and deformity, with an overlying wound or punctum (in severe cases, the bone end may be visible protruding from the wound).

 On examination, ensure to check neurovascular status and overlying skin for any skin or tissue loss (Fig. 1).
 Any evidence of contamination should be assessed for and documented – marine, agricultural, and sewage contamination is of the highest importance.

 The need for plastic surgery input should be identified early, to allow both specialties to be present at the first operation and therefore avoid multiple procedures.

 Classification of Open Fractures